"The Ghost Who Loved Me" Chapter 1

 Yet, his finger hitched.

-His ice-blue gaze lingered on the defiant curve of her M-shaped lips, tracking the wild, accelerated pulse hammering against the delicate skin of her throat.
+His ice-blue gaze lingered on the decadent, defiant curve of her M-shaped lips, tracking the wild, accelerated pulse hammering against the delicate skin of her throat.

 It was his first operational glitch.
 A total systemic failure born from a sudden, unholy fixation.

-He had been sent by the syndicate to clean this exact room, to erase the exact same man.
-But looking at her, the execution command in his head simply cleared itself out.
+He had been sent by the shadow syndicate to clean this exact room, to erase the exact same man.
+The contract was clear.
+The target was supposed to be alone.

 The delay was all Alex needed.